MyTooliT/ICOtest-Slides/ICOtest.md

 ## Software

 - Python
-- Driver for CAN Hardware
+- Driver for CAN adapter
 - ICOtest

 ---